In case you hadn’t heard already, the Maldives is one of the world’s top locations for scuba diving.

 what can I see scuba diving in the Maldives?

-Although the coral here is beautiful, it’s the high density of marine life which makes the Maldives so special.
+Although the coral here is beautiful, it’s the high density of marine life that makes the Maldives so special.
 And in particular the big stuff.

 Those deep channels running between the islands bring nutrient-rich waters full of plankton, attracting and sustaining an incredible array of marine life.

-On most dives, you’ll find yourself swivelling your head trying to take in all the action.
-From huge schools of snappers, jacks and sweetlips to patrolling barracuda, reef sharks, eagle rays, sea turtles and napoleon wrasse.
+On most dives, you’ll find yourself swiveling your head trying to take in all the action.
+From huge schools of snappers, jacks, and sweetlips to patrolling barracuda, reef sharks, eagle rays, sea turtles, and napoleon wrasse.

 Trust us, you’ll be running out of space in your logbook on every dive.